wmd23/conjugategradient/README.md

  ## Remarks:

- - If error = 0, then a minimum was found
+ - If error = 0, then a minimum was found.
  - If ndim = 2, you can use X, Y, Z to plot the sequence on level curves, for example.